The Simple Baby Bedtime Routine That Really Works

-For example, if your baby needs thirty minutes of bottom-patting each time he rouses, or demands that only mommy can put him to sleep (and screams if Daddy, Grandma, or anyone else steps in), it’s pretty clear you’re looking at a bad bedtime routine.
+For example, if your baby needs 30 minutes of bottom-patting each time he rouses, or demands that only Mummy can put him to sleep (and screams if Daddy, Grandma, or anyone else steps in), it’s pretty clear you’re looking at a bad bedtime routine.

-During the first few months, I recommend the following to signal it’s time for some shut-eye:
+During the first few months, I recommend using the following cues to signal it’s time for some shut-eye:

-3. Give your baby a breast or paci to suck on.
+- Give your baby a breast or dummy to suck on.

-As you can see, this bedtime routine has fairly undemanding steps that won’t lead you down the road to disaster.
+As you can see, the above baby bedtime routine has fairly undemanding steps that won’t lead you down the road to disaster.
 You can also begin teaching your baby to put herself to sleep by learning my “wake and sleep” technique.
 Be consistent with the routines, and your baby will be on a great path for good sleep!

-SNOO smart sleeper respond to your baby’s needs (just like a parent would) and automatically weans her off white nose and sound.
+SNOO Smart Sleeper responds to your baby’s needs (just like a parent would) and automatically weans her off swaddling and motion.
 Learn more.